John Stickel House

 The John Stickel House is a historic house built of lava rock located in Jerome, Idaho, United States.

 Description

 Built of lava rock with random rubble masonry this one story historic home has a shallow gabled roof.
 Unpainted shipboard covers the gables above the stonework laid by Ed Bennet.
 It represents an unaltered work of vernacular architecture by Bennet built from rock that was from the property of the farmer John Stickel.
-Stickel was born in South Dakota and died in 1961.

 History

 The house was built in 1931 by mason Ed Bennet.
 It was listed on the National Register of Historic Places on September 8, 1983.